 What is the Medicare donut hole (coverage gap)?

-Medicare’s “donut hole” refers to the coverage gap in your Medicare Part D prescription drug benefit – the point where your prescription drug expenses exceed the initial coverage limit of your plan, but have not yet reached the catastrophic coverage level.
+The Medicare Part D “donut hole,” which existed from 2006 (when the Medicare Part D began) through 2024, referred to the coverage gap in your Medicare Part D prescription drug benefit – the point where your prescription drug expenses exceeded the initial coverage limit of your plan, but had not yet reached the catastrophic coverage level.

 Footnotes